Adult Macular Degeneration

-Research has suggested certain high-dose vitamins and minerals may slow the progression of the disease in some people.
+Research has shown that certain high-dose vitamins and minerals may slow the progression of the disease in some people.

 This procedure is used in some cases of wet AMD.
-A strong laser light beam is aimed at the new blood vessels.
-The beam destroys the vessels.
+A strong laser light beam is aimed onto the new blood vessels.
+The beam will destroy the vessels.
 It usually takes less than 30 minutes to complete.
-You may need more laser treatments.
+You may need additional laser treatments.
 This treatment is used less often since the development of newer treatments.

 Vascular Endothelial Growth Factor Inhibitor